(Image above: "We've Been Here," a mural in the Lizzie K. Weeks Room of the Portland Building, by Kayin Talton Davis)

 Arts and culture are integral to our community and vital to Portland's identity as a center of creativity.
 Artists and creative workers help define our culture, fuel our economy, and enhance our quality of life.
 We celebrate creativity in all its forms so that communities can connect, companies can flourish, and students can succeed in school and in life.

-This fall, a coalition of local government agencies, led by the City of Portland, will launch a comprehensive cultural planning process to develop a new vision for arts and culture in the Portland metro region, and to create a policy framework to help achieve that vision.
-We look forward to sharing more information in October and hope you will participate in these important conversations in the year ahead!
+In the fall of 2022, the City and a coalition of local government agencies launched "Our Creative Future," a comprehensive cultural planning process to develop a new vision for arts and culture in the Portland metro region.
+We look forward to sharing more information and a wide variety of community engagement opportunities in the months ahead.

 Our primary arts services provider is the Regional Arts & Culture Council

-The Regional Arts & Culture Council delivers a wide array of arts and culture services, including advocacy, grantmaking programs, and managing the City's public art program.
+The Regional Arts & Culture Council (RACC) delivers a wide array of arts and culture services, including advocacy, grantmaking programs, and managing the City's public art program.
+In June of 2023, Commissioner Ryan announced that the City's contract with RACC expires on June 30, 2024, and that the City will be issuing RFPs (Requests for Proposals) for various arts-related services in the year ahead.
+Learn more here.

 Public art and the Percent-for-Art program

-Thousands of pieces of art have been placed across Portland, from City buildings downtown to neighborhood installations.
-Today, the program focuses on purchasing art from underrepresented artists and adding art in historically undeserved communities.
+Over the last thirty years, thousands of pieces of art have been added to the City's public art collection and placed across Portland, from City buildings downtown to neighborhood installations.
+Today, the program places special emphasis on purchasing art from underrepresented artists and adding art in historically undeserved communities.
+The Regional Arts & Culture Council manages the City's public art collection.

 Grants for artists and nonprofit organizations